Easing the Back-to-School Transition: A Parent’s Guide to Supporting Kids in the First Few Weeks

 3. Stay Involved with School Supports

 Now that your child has met their teacher and seen their classroom, keep the connection going.
 If worries or challenges are showing up, let your child know they can always reach out to their teacher or counselor.
-Encourage independence while reminding them support is available when needed.
+Encourage independence while reminding them that support is available when needed.

 4. Address Ongoing “What If” Worries